bdeployteam/bdeploy/doc/retypeuser/power/product.md

 | `authPass`       | The password to use for `BASIC` or `DIGEST` `authType`.
 [Variable Expansion](/power/variables/#variable-expansions) can be used.                                                                                                                                                                                                                                                                     |

 !!!info Note
-Endpoints which are not considered _enabled_ are not required to be configured by the user, but are still reported via public API.
+Endpoints which are not considered _enabled_ are not required to be configured by the user, but are still reported via the public API.
 !!!

 ## product-info.yaml